 Writing SEO-friendly posts will help your readers find your articles online.

 Related Post: What is – SEO Basics for Artists Selling Online

 There are hundreds of algorithms that affect the PageRank of a post.

 PageRank is an algorithm used by the Google search engine to measure the authority of a webpage.
-While the details of PageRank are proprietary, it is generally believed that the number and importance of inbound links to that page are a significant factor. (source: Techopedia)
+While the details of PageRank are proprietary, it is generally believed that the number and importance of inbound links to that page are significant factors. (source: Techopedia)

 Post length is one of the factors that affect Pagerank.

 Google’s mission is to provide the best information available to its readers.